Speak to a local memory care advisor 24/7: (888) 595-9951 Sponsored Ad

 Overall, memory care costs in Saint Johns fall between assisted living and skilled nursing care, offering a balance of specialized support and affordability.
 Families should consider these factors alongside their loved one’s specific needs when evaluating senior living options.

 The Legacy At St Johns provides dementia care in Saint Johns, Florida.
-It can provide accommodations to no more than 57 St. Johns county residents at a time.
-It offers amenities such as routine vital sign and health monitoring, pet therapy and mental games and is located at 100 Hillcrest Heights Ave, in 32259 zip code area inside St. Johns county.
-The Legacy At St Johns is officially licensed in Florida to offer memory care and assisted living, with license number 12250.
+It can house no more than 57 Saint Johns residents at a time.
+It offers amenities like medication monitoring, emergency pullcords in bedrooms and bathrooms and help during meal times and is situated at 100 Hillcrest Heights Ave, in 32259 zip code area inside St. Johns county.
+The Legacy At St Johns is duly licensed in Florida to provide memory care and assisted living, with license # 12250.

 Medicare, a federal health insurance program, provides limited coverage for certain aspects of memory care.
 However, it does not cover long-term care in memory care facilities, which is often required for individuals with Alzheimer's or other forms of dementia.
 In Saint Johns, Florida, Medicare may help with specific services such as medical evaluations, hospital stays, or treatments for underlying conditions, but it does not fund custodial care or assistance with daily living tasks provided in memory care communities.